 This article explores exactly what is a free zone, information on UAE free zones, the legal framework, regulations as well a number of available advantages.
 We also tell you all the befits a free zone has to offer, for free zone companies as well as for entrepreneurs using a Dubai free zone.
 Even just for those wanting to know more about free zones in Dubai.
 This article has everything to do with any free zone company questions and answers.
 So read on to find out everything you need to know about free zone companies in the Dubai Media City!

 Table of Contents

 What is a Free Zone?

-Many free zones cater to specific industries or business types – for example, Dubai Healthcare City serves those in the healthcare industry while JAFZA Free Zone Authority is directly linked to the largest port in the region and is therefore favoured by those in the import/export trade.
+Many free zones or authorities cater to specific industries or business types.
+Also, free zones have different and specialised offerings.
+For example, in the capital Dubai Healthcare City serves those in the healthcare industry.
+The Fujairah zone authority is a popular choice for small businesses.
+Comparatively, others such as the JAFZA Free Zone Authority is directly linked to the largest port in the region and is therefore favoured by those involved in international trade.

 Why set up in a free zone?

 After getting a grip on what is a Dubai free zone, there’s plenty of reasons as to why you should set up in one.
 Furthermore, setting up a company or or freelancing in the UAE free zones is easily done.
 A free zone company in a Dubai free zone or within a Dubai multi commodities centre can be a fantastic business venture in the South Asia region.
 With various trade sectors to operate from, the Dubai and UAE economy is streaming with financial benefits.
 So why set up a free zone company using free zones in Dubai?
 Let’s keep reading about what Dubai free zones have to offer.